-Vanilla Shortbread cookies, also called Vanillekipferl are so buttery and nutty with the almond and hazelnut powder, you can’t eat just one!
+Vanilla Shortbread cookies, also called Vanillekipferl are so buttery and nutty with the almond and hazelnut flours, you can’t eat just one!
 Easy to make!

 Normally in a crescent shape, these irresistible treats are flavoured with vanilla and made with almond and hazelnut meals then rolled lightly in sugar for an extra crunch.